We Are Tamanend Together!

 - Spring sports will begin on March 20th.
 Family ID opens for Spring sports registration on February 1st.
 This includes 7th and 8th Grade Girls Soccer, 7th and 8th Grade Softball, Girls Lacrosse, Boys Lacrosse, Track and Field, Boys Tennis, and 7th and 8th Grade Baseball.

 - All 7th and 8th Grade students interested in playing a Spring sport for Tamanend this year must be registered on the Family ID web site no later than noon on March 14th.
 Please click HERE for detailed information, deadlines, and requirements.

 - Please see below for CB South Ice Hockey information.

 - If you and would like to receive immediate updates on game schedules, cancellations, etc., visit Tamanend Athletics web page and become a “fan” to get alerts for your child’s team.

 FROM CB SOUTH:

 - All students attending games at CB South from now on must present their student ID when purchasing tickets/entering gates.
-Students will not be sold tickets or allowed inside the gates without their IDs.
+Students will not be sold tickets or allowed inside without their IDs.